Jenifayaz/Bigdata-Project/README.md

 # Bigdata-Project
-Formulating and solving a linear program to determine the portfolio of stocks, bonds, and options that maximises expected profit
+→	Formulating and solving a linear program to determine the portfolio of stocks, bonds, and options that maximises expected profit.

-Investment Grade Prediction using Neural Network & machine Learning Models.
+→	Investment Grade Prediction using Neural Network & machine Learning Models.